 Forecasting Demand: Some algorithms analyse social media and web browsing trends to predict the next big thing in retail.
 Once there’s an understanding of what product people will be willing to purchase, retailers will then work on understanding the location of where the demand will be.
 This involves gathering demographic data and economic indicators to build an image of spending habits across the targeted market.

 Predicting Spending: One of the most common ways that big data is collected in the retail industry is through loyalty programs.
 Today, it’s also collected through credit card transactions, IP addresses and user log-ins.
-As more information is collected, companies can analyse the ebb and flow of shopping and spending by consumers to further predict future spending and to create personalised recommendations.
-By 2020, the ecommerce giant Amazon generated 35% of sales through their recommendation engine which analyses more than 150 million accounts.
+As more information is collected, companies can analyse the purchases by consumers to further predict future spending and to create personalised recommendations.
+For example, over 35% of Amazon sales are generated by recommendation algorithms.

 Optimise Pricing: Big data can also help to determine when prices should be dropped, known as ‘mark down’ optimisation.
 Originally, most retailers reduce prices at the end of the buying season when demand has almost gone.
 However, analytics has shown that a more gradual reduction in price, from the moment demand starts, generally leads to increased revenues.

 Customer Journey Analytics: Big data can help retailers to answer questions like, where are customers looking for product information?
 Where are we losing them?
 What are the most effective ways to reach them and compel them to purchase?
 Maximising satisfaction with customer journeys has the potential to increase customer satisfaction by 20%.

 Check out the infographic below for more information on the power of data and how retailers can significantly benefit from this valuable resource.

 At Data Clarity, we are on top of the challenges and opportunities this presents for retailers.
 We conduct data audits for organisations to highlight the current capabilities, strengths, weaknesses, and opportunities.